Freemasonry in Italy: Naples and the Two Sicilies

 A masonic seal dated to 1728 in Naples appears to belong to a lodge named "Perfect Union", about which nothing else is known.
 No trace, likewise, can be found of the lodge patented in London in 1731 to be formed in Naples.
-In 1750, a Neapolitan lodge was established by a Greek, but after the publication, on 28 May 1751, of the Bull Providas Romanorum Pontificum issued by Pope Benedict XIV to reiterate the papal condemnation of 1738, Charles VII of Bourbon (who later became King Charles III of Spain) issued an edict (July 10, 1751) that prohibited Freemasonry in the Kingdom of Naples.
+In 1750, a Neapolitan lodge was established by a Greek, but after the publication, on 28 May 1751, of the Bull Providas Romanorum Pontificum issued by Pope Benedict XIV to reiterate the papal condemnation of 1738, Charles VII of Bourbon (who later became King Charles III of Spain) issued an edict (10 July 1751) that prohibited Freemasonry in the Kingdom of Naples.
 He changed his mind the next year, entrusting his son's education to a Mason and a priest.
 In 1764 a national Grand Lodge was established, and Freemasonry seemed firmly established in the Kingdom of the Two Sicilies.
 However, in 1775 Tannuci, a minister of Ferdinand IV, persuaded him to ban Freemasonry again.
 Using Agents provocateurs Tannuci induced some masons to meet illegally, which allowed him to make arrests.
 Queen Caroline then intervened on the mason's behalf, convincing her husband to revoke the edict and dismiss Tannuci.
 In 1781 the ban was renewed, and its revocation two years later came with such restrictions that Freemasonry in the Two Sicilies died out.
 Flourishing briefly during the French occupation from 1804 to 1814, the ban was again imposed on their expulsion.
 Freemasonry in the Two Sicilies had a fitful, clandestine existence, last recorded in Palermo in 1848.

+Sicily

+Two Masonic lodges were founded in Sicily: in 1762 the "San Giovanni di Scozia" in Palermo and in 1764 the "Saint Jean d'Ecosse du Secret et de l'Harmonie" in Malta.